Practice Areas

 When the Grantor completes payment on the note, the Grantee is obligated to file as Release of Lien in the real property records of the county clerk's office.
 Without a Release of Lien, the title to the property is clouded.
 If the Grantee refuses to release the lien or otherwise cannot be found, a Quiet Title Action will need to be filed to release the lien and remove the cloud from the title.

 Drafting financing documents and getting the legal terminology correct can be complex.
 I've seen clients use premade forms from online in an attempt to save a buck and the results were costly.
-You need to employ a Texas real estate attorney to assist you in drafting the Deed of Trust, Promissory Note, and Deed with Vendor's Lien.
+Our real estate lawyer in Dallas will assist you in drafting the Deed of Trust, Promissory Note, and Deed with Vendor's Lien.

 While Deed of Trusts are very common and widely used in Texas, there are other creative financing options available.
 Our attorneys can help you determine the best ways to plan your financial future.